 No 2 recovery paths are the same, which means that some people encounter different challenges than others.
 But ultimately, the success of your recovery is up to you.
 With the positive attitude and healthy life changes you adopt after treatment, you’ll stand the best chances of having the happiest and most successful recovery possible.

 Focus On Personal Strengths Rather Than Dwell On Weaknesses.

 The first few months of recovery after rehab are a delicate time.
 You’re transitioning back into your daily routine and rebuilding the life you had in the past.
 It’s easy to fall victim to a negative, self-destructive way of thinking when you plague your mind with thoughts of the past.

 Having some self-doubt now and then at the beginning is normal, but remember that you have the power to change this way of thinking.
 Allow yourself permission to celebrate the great things that make you who you are.
-Maybe you’re a great cook or an excellent dancer.
-Or you’re a hard worker who’s full of optimistic energy.
+Maybe you’re a great cook, an excellent dancer, or a hard worker who’s full of optimistic energy.
 By making a commitment to focus on the best parts of yourself, you can be the architect of your new, forward-thinking life.

 There’s something about recovery that makes you grateful for the little things in life.
 Knowing that you’ve been given a second chance to achieve the life you’ve always wanted puts things into perspective for many people.

 In the beginning, it’s important to avoid people who you may associate with your old, toxic habits.
-They can impede your recovery by tempting you to use again – even if it’s just one drink or dose for old times sake.
+They can impede your recovery by tempting you to use again – even if it’s just 1 drink or dose for old times’ sake.
 Instead, it’s best to spend time with people who support you and allow you to put your recovery first.

 If you or a loved one is struggling with addiction, it’s not too late to get help.
-Call us now to explore the options that addiction care has to offer.
+Contact a treatment provider to explore the available addiction care options.